marcusbb/cql-util/src/main/java/reader/README.txt

 And all rows reader.
 Or a reader with configurable columns returned and read.

+The algorithm is premised with the CQL support for token query statements. select col1,col2 where token(part_key) > starttoken and token <= endtoken.

+It takes care of pagination (ie. limit) and discarding duplicates.
+Taking care of duplicates and handling of the token ranges are the real value of this.

+There are basic recipes for doing basic aggregate functions:
+LoggingRowTask - logs and nothing more
+RowCountTask - total CQL row count

 Why not use count(*).
 If you have even a somewhat reasonable number of rows (millions) than you're almost sure to have a OOM doing this aggregation operation on the server.
 This tool helps you process all rows in a more defined manner that won't kill C* server